 The 1056 and WLP099 are used for the initial fermentation in a unitank with 50% of the honey and maple syrup added post krausen.
 The plan is to use the rest of the honey and maple syrup to feed the Red Star distillers yeast in the oak barrel.

 Ended up only boiling mash 1 for just over 3 hours versus the planned 4 hours.
 My boil off calculations was slightly off.
-Mash 1 was boiled down to # gallons and a SG of.
-After mashing in the second mash I transferred # gallons and boiled the combined just over an hour to hit a SG of 1.2 and 10.75 gallons.
-Instead of using the plate chiller I moved the hot wort to the unitank (Could not pump out the last half gallon or so) and cooled tank in walk-in over night and pitched the 1056 Sunday morning.
+Boiled the combined mash for an hour to hit a SG of 1.2 and 10.75 gallons.
+Instead of using the plate chiller I moved the hot wort to the unitank (Could not pump out the last half gallon or so) and cooled tank in walk-in over night.
+Pitched the 1056 Sunday morning.
 On brew day I made a starter with the WLP099 which I will pitch when I add some honey and syrup.

-The table below was used to calculate SG for the combined brew.
+The table below was used in my planning to calculate SG for the combined brew.

 The table below shows fermentation calculations for the rum barrel / secondary.
-If we are able to ferment to 1.01 then the 1.224 will yield 28% ABV.
+If we are able to ferment to 1.01 then the 1.233 will yield 29.3% ABV, if we get to 1.03 then we get to 26.6% ABV.

 In mash 1 I added 7g of gypsums and 4g of calcium chloride to bring the water profile to 54ppm Ca, 1ppm Mg, 38ppm Na, 74ppm Cl and 77ppm SO4.